 Acquiring a restaurant music license directly from a PRO is often costly (especially if you need all of them), and reporting requirements can be taxing for already busy restaurant owners.
 Working with business music solutions can be a better choice.

-Pandora CloudCover subscriptions cost $17.95/mo (when prepaid annually) up to $29.95 monthly with fully licensed, ad-free music stations.
+Pandora CloudCover subscriptions cost $16.95/mo up to $26.95/mo (when prepaid annually) with fully licensed, ad-free music stations.
 Pandora CloudCover users can control the music experience with hand-curated stations, dayparting (to play the best music at the right time), or custom audio advertisements.

 Still have questions about how to legally stream music in your restaurant?
 We’re excited to help you learn about how to protect your business and deliver memorable customer experiences with the perfect music.